SummaryRead the full fact sheet

 When first infected, some people may find:

-- their eyes and skin turn yellow (this is known as jaundice)
+- yellowing of eyes and skin (this is known as jaundice)

 These symptoms may disappear within a few weeks, but this does not necessarily mean that the infection has been cleared.